-• Mental Health & Wellbeing - A number of young people continue to face challenges with their wellbeing, this in turn impact their behaviour and school attendance.
-School staff continue to work closely with external agencies to offer support and complete referrals as appropriate.

-- Domestic Abuse We remain concerned about the increase in DV incidents in the homes of our children.
+- Mental Health & Wellbeing A number of young people continue to face challenges with their well-being.
+This can have a significant impact on their behaviour and school attendance.
+School staff continue to work closely with external agencies to offer support and complete referrals as appropriate. - Domestic Abuse We remain concerned about the increase in DV incidents in the homes of our children.
 We have approached Sheffield SG partnership to explore how further information can be shared with schools to enable us to offer great support to pupils. - Community Issues & Relationships Too many of our pupils find it difficult to manage their relationships with others in the community, as do a number of our parents.
 We continue to explore ways to support them in managing this better.